ucsb/campus-cloud-docs/pages/getting-started.md

 	![assets/img/gatewaycart-objectcode.png]({{site.url}}assets/img/gatewaycart-objectcode.png)

 	and Sub **3, 5 or 7**.
 Your requisition will be returned if these codes are not correct.
 SUBMIT your requisition.
+	_NOTE: Your Gateway Admin may be needed to input Object Code and Sub Number (See Troubleshooting Section below)_

-4. The Campus Cloud team will receive your Purchase Order and contact you to schedule a meeting finalizing your account.
+5. The Campus Cloud team will receive your Purchase Order and contact you to schedule a meeting finalizing your account.
-5. After this meeting you will receive an activation email from AWS/Azure:
+6. After this meeting you will receive an activation email from AWS/Azure:
     *  Confirming that the account is set up for invoicing under the UC AWS or Azure agreement, and
     *  Providing final instructions to activate your account
-6. Assign users to your Account Groups.
+7. Assign users to your Account Groups.
-7. Your account will be billed through the Master Payer Account with consolidated billing.
+8. Your account will be billed through the Master Payer Account with consolidated billing.
 Any monthly costs will be charged against the Purchase Order you submitted.

 NOTE: As of May 16th 2020, you may use Sub 5 or Sub 7 in additional to the original requirement of Sub 3.